 However, there are also drawbacks of QE techniques, e.g., there is a computational cost associated with the application of QE techniques.
-In case of Internet searches, where quick response time is a must, the computational cost associated with application of QE techniques prohibits their use \cite{imran2010selecting} in part of entirety.
-Another drawback is that sometimes it can fail to establish relationship between a word in the corpus with those which are used in different communities, e.g., ``senior citizen" and ``elderly" \cite{gauch1999corpus}.
-Another issue is that query expansion may hurt the retrieval effectiveness for some queries \cite{collins2009reducing,lv2011boosting}.
+In the case of Internet searches, where quick response time is a must, the computational cost associated with the application of QE techniques prohibits their use in part or entirety \cite{imran2010selecting}.
+Another drawback is that sometimes it can fail to establish a relationship between a word in the corpus with those being used in different communities, e.g., ``senior citizen" and ``elderly" \cite{gauch1999corpus}.
+Another issue is that QE may hurt the retrieval effectiveness for some queries \cite{collins2009reducing,lv2011boosting}.

-Few surveys have been done in past on QE techniques.
-In 2007, Bhogal et al. \cite{bhogal2007review} reviewed the query expansion using an ontology, which are domain specific.
-Such techniques have also been described in book \cite{Manning:2008:IIR:1394399}.
-Carpineto et al. \cite{carpineto2012survey} (published in year 2012) reviewed the major QE techniques, Data sources and features in an information retrieval system.
-After this, we could not find any major review covering recent progress in QE techniques.
-However, reference \cite{carpineto2012survey} covers only automatic query expansion techniques and does not include recent research on personalized social documents, term weighting and ranking methods and categorization of several data sources.
+Few surveys have been done in the past on QE techniques.
+In 2007, Bhogal et al. \cite{bhogal2007review} reviewed ontology-based QE techniques, which are domain specific.
+Such techniques have also been described in book by Manning et al. \cite{Manning:2008:IIR:1394399}.
+Carpineto and Romano \cite{carpineto2012survey} (published in the year 2012) reviewed the major QE techniques, Data sources, and features in an IR system.
+However, their survey covers only automatic query expansion (AQE) techniques and does not include recent research on personalized social documents, term weighting and ranking methods, and categorization of several data sources.
+After this, we could not find any significant review covering recent progress in QE techniques.
 In contrast, this survey -- in addition to covering recent research in QE techniques -- also covers research on automatic, manual and interactive QE techniques.
-This paper discusses QE techniques from four key aspects: (i) data sources, (ii) applications, (iii) working methodology and (iv) core approaches (see Fig. \ref{fig:a}).
+This paper discusses QE techniques from four key aspects: (i) data sources, (ii) applications, (iii) working methodology and (iv) core approaches as summarized in Fig. \ref{fig:a}.

 The rest of the article is organized as follows.
-Section \ref{sec2} defines QE and discuss the importance and application of QE.
-It also briefly discusses several applications of QE including recent literatures.
-Section \ref{sec3} describes the working methodology of query expansion and outlines the main steps.
-Section \ref{sec4} classifies the existing approaches on the basis of data sources.
-Finally, Section \ref{sec5} discuss recent trend in literature and concludes our work.
+Section \ref{sec2} defines QE and describes the working methodology of QE and outlines the main steps.
+Section \ref{sec3} discuss the importance and application of QE.
+It also briefly discusses several applications of QE including those in recent literature.
+Section \ref{sec4} classifies the existing approaches on the basis of properties of various data sources, and comparative analysis of these QE approaches.
+Finally, Section \ref{sec5} discuss recent trends in literature and concludes the paper.